 "David has improved a lot; it is not me who has become worse".

-The Finnish seems resigned.
+The Finnish driver seems resigned.
 McLaren has officially declared that they will not use team orders, due to the internal hierarchies.
-Mika promises that if he is in the condition to help Coulthard to win the championship, he will step aside.
+Mika promises that he will step aside if he has the chance to help Coulthard to win the championship.
 This is not what he said at Zeltweg.
-There, he said that if he had to run without being able to win, he would have preferred to stay at home.
+The Flying Finn declared that if he did not have the chance to win the race, he would have preferred to stay at home.
 This is a big step backwards.
-To the insistence of journalists who keep asking him on what changed in him, he annoyingly says:
+The journalists keep asking Mika what changed in him.
+The Finn annoyingly replies:

 "I have a son".

-Perhaps, this answer is to polemically satisfy the many who see him gentrified by fatherhood.
-The Scotsman instead identifies the plane incident, which avoided last year, as his turning point:
+This answer can maybe satisfy the many journalists that believe that Mika is gratified by fatherhood.
+Coulthard identifies the plane incident, which occurred last year, as his turning point: